-If you hold a Fast Access, SIPP Fast Access, Special Reserve, Cash ISA (TOISA), Retirement Investment Account (ANRIA), Santander Shareholder Account or Charity Investment Account, details of your interest rates can be found here.
+If you hold a Fast Access, SIPP Fast Access, Special Reserve, Cash ISA (TOISA), Retirement Investment Account (ANRIA), Santander Shareholder Account, Treasurers Instant Saver or Charity Investment Account, details of your interest rates can be found here (pdf)

 We're sorry to hear that you are thinking about closing your savings account or cash ISA.
-Please call 08459 724 724.
-Lines open 7am to 11pm Monday to Saturday and 8am-10pm on Sundays.
+Please send a secure message through your online banking, visit your local branch or call 0800 9 123 123.
+Lines open 7am to 9pm Monday to Saturday and 8am to 9pm Sundays.

 Your bond maturity date can be found on the bond certificate that was issued to you when you opened the account.

 The easiest way to change your address and contact details (including your telephone number and email address) is to do it via Online Banking.
 It will be changed instantly.

 If you have a joint account you can only change your own name and/or address within Online Banking.
 If both names and/or addresses need to be changed, both account holders must log on to their own Online Banking and change their own details.

 You can also change it by telephone or in branch.

 Log on and update your details instantly from within the "My Details & Settings" tab.

 Choose 'Change personal details' from the left hand menu and then click 'Change address'.

 Enter your new details (including postcode) and follow the onscreen instructions.